Redesigning Enable Medicine’s Data Upload Journey

 Biologists were consistently:

-• unsure of what steps were in the upload process, and where to complete those tasks
+• unsure of what steps were required/optional in the upload process, and where to complete those tasks

-• unsure of what information types were required of them (image, CSV, etc)
+• unsure of what information/data types were required of them (image, CSV, etc.)

 In addition to underlying usability issues, improperly used UI elements made each step confusing and generally did not scale with future plans to support more data types.